CouncilofLorien/counciloflorien.github.io/docs/rulesbook/0-introduction.md

 > _Middle-earth: The White Hand_ allows you to play one of these "Fallen-wizards."
 As a Fallen-wizard, you can pick and choose the good and evil resources you will try to utilize—you will use any means to achieve your ends.
 However, you can only exert your influence and control over the weaker heroes and minions—the more powerful characters can sense your greed and weaknesses.
 >
 > Each Fallen-wizards is driven by a different obsession reflected in his abilities and goals:<br>
->   The fallen **Pallando** (Master of Doom) is the master of peoples and fate.
+> - The fallen **Pallando** (Master of Doom) is the master of peoples and fate.
 He rules and dominates peoples.
-He is obsessed with building his own empire and defeating Sauron by fo rce of arms.<br>
+He is obsessed with building his own empire and defeating Sauron by force of arms.<br>
->   The fallen **Alatar** (Lord of the Hunt) is the master of animate nature—he is a hunter.
+> - The fallen **Alatar** (Lord of the Hunt) is the master of animate nature—he is a hunter.
 He likes to do things personally.
 He is more likely to dominate individuals rather than peoples.
 He is obsessed with defeating Sauron by turning Middle-earth into a well-ordered game-preserve.<br>
->   The fallen **Gandalf** (the Careworn) is the friend of peoples, fate, and Middle-earth.
+> - The fallen **Gandalf** (the Careworn) is the friend of peoples, fate, and Middle-earth.
 He manipulates peoples and their rulers rather than dominate them—he is not an empire builder.
 He has lost hope of defeating Sauron.
 He just wants to delay the Dark Lord's final victory as long as possible, and to save as many of the Free Peoples as possible.<br>
->   The fallen **Radagast** (of the Greenwood) is the friend of animate nature.
+> - The fallen **Radagast** (of the Greenwood) is the friend of animate nature.
 He looks at Middle-earth as a big garden with people as the gardeners.
 He persuades but doesn't dominate.
 He plans to help nature protect itself from the Dark Lord.<br>
->   The fallen **Saruman** (of Many Colours) is the master of inanimate nature.
+> - The fallen **Saruman** (of Many Colours) is the master of inanimate nature.
 He gathers knowledge and makes inanimate objects.
 He is obsessed with using his own personal power, items, and abi lities to contest Sauron.
 > > {: .grey-dk }
 > > **Note:** In the terms of _ME: The Wizards_, a Wizard that has failed a corruption check by 1 or 2 has become a **Fallen-wizard** (the Wizards in _MEWH_ are all Fallen-wizards).

 {: $meba-300 }
-#### THE BALROG
+#### <span style="color:#d74431">THE BALROG</span>

 {: .meba }
 > The balrog is supremely confident of his own immense personal power.
 After all, just like Sauron, he was one of Morgoth's chief lieutenants.
 The Balrog tends to rely on brute force and direct confrontation rather than more subtle approaches often used by Ringwraiths and Wizards.
 His goals are basic and simple—accumulate power and destroy his enemies.
 If he can do this, he can become a dominant power in Middle-earth—a factor to which both the Dark Lord and the Free Peoples will be forced to react.